Foreign relations of Vichy France: Leader in North Africa, 1942–43

 Admiral François Darlan had landed in Algiers the day before Operation Torch.
 Roosevelt and Churchill accepted Darlan, rather than de Gaulle, as the French leader in North Africa.
-Dwight D. Eisenhower accepted Darlan as high commissioner of North Africa and French West Africa (AEF), a move that enraged de Gaulle, who refused to recognize Darlan's status.
-After Darlan signed an armistice with the Allies and took power in North Africa, Germany invaded Vichy France on 10 November 1942 (operation code-named Case Anton), triggering the scuttling of the French fleet in Toulon.
+Dwight Eisenhower accepted Darlan as high commissioner of French North Africa and West Africa, a move that enraged de Gaulle, who refused to recognize Darlan's status.
+After Darlan had signed an armistice with the Allies and took power in North Africa, Germany invaded Vichy France on 10 November 1942 in an operation codenamed Case Anton), which triggered the scuttling of the French fleet in Toulon.

-General Henri Giraud had switched from Vichy to the Allies and Roosevelt found him a preferable alternative to de Gaulle.
+General Henri Giraud had switched from Vichy to the Allies, and Roosevelt found him a preferable alternative to de Gaulle.

-Giraud arrived in Algiers on November 10, and agreed to subordinate himself to Darlan as the French African army commander.
-Even though he was now in the Allied camp, Darlan maintained the repressive Vichy system in North Africa, including concentration camps in southern Algeria and racist laws.
+Giraud arrived in Algiers on November 10 and agreed to subordinate himself to Darlan as the French African army commander.
+He was now in the Allied camp, but Darlan maintained the repressive Vichy system in North Africa, including concentration camps in southern Algeria and racist laws.
 Detainees were also forced to work on the Transsaharien railroad.
-Jewish property was "aryanized" (i.e. stolen), and a special Jewish Affair service was created, directed by Pierre Gazagne.
-Numerous Jewish children were prohibited from going to school, something which not even Vichy had implemented in metropolitan France.
-The admiral was assassinated on 24 December 1942 in Algiers by the young monarchist Bonnier de La Chapelle, probably acting as part of a conspiracy involving Henri, Count of Paris.
+Jewish property was "aryanized" (confiscated), and a special Jewish Affair service was created, directed by Pierre Gazagne.
+Numerous Jewish children were prohibited from going to school, which even Vichy had not implemented in Metropolitan France.
+Darlan was assassinated on 24 December 1942 in Algiers by the young monarchist Bonnier de La Chapelle, who was soon killed, probably after he had acted as part of a conspiracy involving Henri, Count of Paris.